 The business benefits because they don’t have to collect the invoices and get their money fast.

 You won’t need a credit check because the outstanding invoices will give you the financing.

-The downside to this is the lenders charge a high fee for doing so.
+The downside is that the lenders charge a high fee for doing so.
 For example, the lender may only pay 70% of the value of the outstanding invoices.
-These rates mean you will be leaving a lot of money on the table.
+These rates mean you will leave a lot of money on the table.

 A startup business line of credit works very similarly to a credit card.